TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 19/2 Kings 19.16.md

 ---

-Incline thine ear, O Jehovah, and hear; open thine eyes, O Jehovah, and see; and hear the words of Sennacherib, wherewith he hath sent him to defy the living God.
+Incline your ear, Yahweh, and hear.
+Open your eyes, Yahweh, and see.
+Hear the words of Sennacherib, with which he has sent to defy the living God.